thegreystone/slogan-generator/README.md

 [![CI](https://github.com/thegreystone/slogan-generator/actions/workflows/ci.yml/badge.svg)](https://github.com/thegreystone/slogan-generator/actions/workflows/ci.yml)
 # slogan-generator

 This is a simple slogan text or image generator.
-I wanted to replace the one I have on my homepage, since it doesn't support https, and I also wanted the new Raspberry Pi k8s cluster that I've set up to have something to do.
+I wanted to replace the one I used to have on my homepage, since it doesn't support https, and I also wanted the new Raspberry Pi k8s cluster that I've set up to have something to do.
 Also, it's my first day of vacation, so why not. :)